Samwisee/Zendesk-Coding-Project-2021/README.md

 ## Limitations

 This version currently does not have any data storage solution.
 A future version would likely include a local storage to save ticket data in browser memory to reduce load times.
+Local storage will be appropriate given there's not more than 5MB of ticket data.
+Beyond that, a more sophisticated cache could be implemented on the server (using something like Redis or even sqlite depending on the required scale).

 Furthermore the API call fetches all of the batched data in one call which would work for thousands or even tens of thousands of records.
 But it may run into issues with millions of records returned.
+The approach to how to handle this level of data will depend on how the data is expected to be used.
+If it is client facing, it is probably most important to return the data quickly in small batches.

+## Articles